artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 React Native well thought out library, that can really help build better products, if you understand the right way to apply it.
 It can help you be cross-platform on mobile, but also cross-platform with the web.
 Our React Native project has a sibling project on the web with the [exact same setup][reaction], so any improvements in one move to the other.

 If you're considering a new app, or a grand re-write.
-React Native should be classed as one of your options.
+React Native should be considered as one of your options.

 [injection for xcode]: http://johnholdsworth.com/injection.html?index=438